Scalability Considerations for Impala

 DISTINCT, and joins, use memory.

-On each host that participates in the query, each such operator in a query accumulates memory
+On each host that participates in the query, each such operator in a query requires memory

-of memory used depends on the portion of the data being handled by that host, and thus might
+The amount data depends on the portion of the data being handled by that host, and thus the operator may end up consuming different amounts of memory on different hosts.

 Added in: This feature was added to the